-You must submit your application for entry in 2018 through UCAS Conservatoires, where you can apply simultaneously to all the institutions that are members of Conservatoires UK.
+All applicants (including international applicants) should apply online through the UCAS Conservatoires admissions service, where you can apply simultaneously to all the institutions that are members of Conservatoires UK.
 You can track your application, find out when your audition is and get the results of your audition all on UCAS Conservatoires.
 You can also confirm your decisions online.

-Applicants interested in second study, joint principal study or alternative study are reminded to submit only one application.
+Applicants interested in joint principal study or second study are reminded to submit only one application.
 If you submit two applications you will be charged twice.

 All application fees are paid online through UCAS conservatoires.